isc-projects/stork/doc/dev/hook.rst

     from the loaded hooks by calling specific methods of the hook executor.

 library manager
-    The wrapper for the library allows calling the standard hook functions.
+    The wrapper for the library that allows calling the standard hook functions.
 The library manager instance may be created from any compatible plugin (library).

 Hook structure
 ==============

-Stork hook is a Go plugin that contains fallowing symbols:
+Stork hook is a Go plugin that contains following symbols:

 - ``Load`` function that accepts a settings object as an argument and returns the callout carrier or error.
 The settings object is created by the